Auntie Duck

 Auntie Duck, who is she?

-Auntie Duck is the main character in a children’s storybook focusing on air pollution and its impact on our health and wellbeing.The storybook helps children understand more about the air they breathe, and how they can help keep it clean.
+Auntie Duck is the lovable main character in a children’s storybook about air pollution and how it affects our health and everyday lives.
+Through her adventures, children learn where the air they breathe comes from, what can make it dirty, and simple ways they can help keep the air clean for everyone.

 The Auntie Duck storybook

-To celebrate Clean Air Day in June 2024, Sandwell Council launched Auntie Duck, a free new air quality-themed storybook.
-The Dog, Duck and Cat Charitable Trust wrote the book with advice from Sandwell's Air Quality Officers.
+To celebrate Clean Air Day in June 2024, Sandwell Council launched Auntie Duck, a free children’s storybook all about air quality.
+The book was created by The Dog, Duck and Cat Charitable Trust, with guidance from Sandwell’s Air Quality Officers.

-Auntie Duck helps children explore the topic of air pollution in a gentle, age-appropriate way.
+Auntie Duck introduces children to the topic of air pollution in a gentle and age-appropriate way.

-She arrives from abroad to visit her nephew, Duck, and shares her experiences of breathing in dirty air on her travels.
-Along the way, she explains where air pollution comes from, how it affects our health, and what we can all do to help.
+In the story, Auntie Duck arrives from overseas to visit her nephew, Duck, and shares what she has learned from encountering dirty air on her travels.
+As they spend time together, she explains where air pollution comes from, how it can affect our health, and the simple steps everyone can take to help keep the air clean.

-Auntie Duck helps children understand the complex subject of air pollution in a simple and fun way.
+Through friendly story telling, Auntie Duck helps children learn about air pollution in a gentle, relatable, and memorable way.

 Auntie duck storybook front cover